Youth Advisory Board Alumni

 Meet our Youth Advisory Board Alumni

-In 2023, Youth Advisory Board members were involved in even more activities with UNICEF UK.
-From writing the opening introduction for our Annual Report, to speaking at the UN, and Soccer Aid, the group have had a huge influence.
-Here are some of the key highlights from Zainudeen, Poppy, Arushi, Arthur, Lauren, Sam, Elena and Jamie:
+During this time Youth Advisory Board members were involved in even more activities with UNICEF UK.
+From writing the opening introduction for our Annual Report and influencing our strategic decision-making to speaking at a Group of Friends Meeting, and Soccer Aid, the group have had a huge influence.
+Here are some of the key highlights from Dev, Finn, Jonathan, Macey Kaius, Ruby, Shafa and Tiana:

-- Meeting the new Children’s Minister Claire Coutinho MP
+- Meeting with the Children’s Ministers Will Quince MP and Claire Coutinho MP

-- Sharing their views about children’s rights in the UK with the UN Committee on the Rights of the Child, in Geneva, as part of the UNCRC Periodic Review Process
+- Contributing to our report for the UN Committee on the Rights of the Child and sharing their views about children’s rights in the UK with the UN Committee on the Rights of the Child, in Geneva, as part of the UNCRC Periodic Review Process

 - Blog writing and content creation for World Environment Day